 3.1.
 ENABLING AND EXPOSING CODEREADY WORKSPACES METRICS

 This section describes how to enable and expose CodeReady Workspaces metrics.

-1. Set the CHE_METRICS_ENABLED=true environment variable, which will expose the 8087 port as a service on the che-master host.
+- 1. Set the CHE\METRICS\ENABLED=true environment variable. - 2.
+Expose the 8087 port as a service on the che-master host.